alexbrie/Codility-Swift-3/README.md

 # CodilitySwift
-Solutions to [Codility](https://codility.com) Lessons - training algorithms and coding exercises.
+A few solutions to several [Codility](https://codility.com) Lessons - training algorithms and coding exercises.

 Included solutions for: